 * - I've noticed a few minor font-related typos in the final sentences on the screenshot, but these have been already repaired since I took it.
 Will update the screenshot when I'll have time.

 ** - The slight tweak needed being that I apparently have enough space to reintroduce the blank line between the title and the text.
 I don't like cramming text in these readables, and whenever at least some space can be spared, I prefer to spare it (though space is at a premium in most shorter readables, due to the limitations of the strings).

 b.)
 The Tears od St. Lucia

-2.3) .lang files stuff for the translated missions (Training Mission, Tears of St. Lucia) only
+2.3) .lang files and l10n stuff for the translated missions (Training Mission, Tears of St. Lucia) only

 I have them largelly finished and have used them for testing (hence the screenshots above), but the GUI is more top priority now.
 (All the more that fixing the font issues in the FMs might take a good while longer than the much less numerous GUI font issues.)

 I doubt I'll get all the fonts issues resolved by 2.06, so we might opt for a barebones translation without repaired diacritics (the GUI one already is, albeit only for one or two of the letters that don't work) and then fix these font issues a little later, for 2.07.
 I'm already doing two different versions of the texts (one with diacritics, one without), so it wouldn't be much of a time issue on my part.
 I can prepare the diacritics-less text for the two FMs in no time, and much of it is already done.